WPgenWeakest Precondition Generator

 Module WpgenExec1.

-At last, we arrive to a definition of wpgen that type-checks in Coq, and that can be used to effectively compute weakest preconditions in Separation Logic.
+At last, we arrive at a definition of wpgen that type-checks in Coq and that can be used to effectively compute weakest preconditions in Separation Logic.

 Fixpoint wpgen (E:ctx) (t:trm) (Q:valhprop) : hprop :=